cyrusimap/cyrus-imapd/docsrc/imap/concepts/deployment/databases.rst

 Changing the :ref:`storage type <storagetypes>` for a file will cause Cyrus to automatically convert the file to the new format.

+The data in these files can usually be rebuilt from the mail files themselves by :ref:`running reconstruct <reconstructing-mailboxes>`.

 File list
 =========